By Hank Hanegraaff

 It has become increasingly common for Christians to suppose that the full gospel includes the baptism of the Holy Spirit with the evidence of speaking in tongues.
-Thus the question: Is speaking in tongues the evidence of being baptized by the Holy Spirit?
+Thus, the question: “Is speaking in tongues the evidence of being baptized by the Holy Spirit?”

 Finally, as Scripture makes clear, the normative sign of the baptism of the Holy Spirit is not speaking in tongues but the confession of Jesus Christ as Lord, repentance from sin, and obedience to God (Romans 8:1–17; 1 John 4:12–16; cf. Ephesians 1:13–15).
 “Those who live in accordance with the Spirit have their minds set on what the Spirit desires.
-The mind of sinful man is death, but the mind controlled by the Spirit is life and peace” (Romans 8:6).
-As such, the fruit of the Spirit is not merely speaking in tongues, but “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22–23).
+The mind of sinful man is death, but the mind controlled by the Spirit is life and peace” (Romans 8:5–6).
+As such, the fruit of the Spirit is not only speaking in tongues, but “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22–23).
 In sum, righteousness, not tongues, is the core of Christianity compressed in a single word.

 Do not be drunk with wine, in which is dissipation; but be filled with the Spirit, speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to

 the Lord, giving thanks always for all things to God the Father in the name of our Lord Jesus Christ, submitting to one another in the fear of God.

 **Note the preceding text is adapted from a new Revised and Updated version of The Complete Bible Answer Book that is forthcoming.
 When available we will update this page with corresponding information.
 Until then you can still purchase or receive for your partnering gift the current version by clicking here for purchase or here for partnering gift. ***